Q: Can you help me with my installation question?

 Q: Will Tesi Switch perform the installation on my guitar?

-A: It's always best to take your guitar to a local tech, but if you're in the Greater Nashville, TN area, Tesi does perform installation and modification services at reasonable prices.
-Please inquire at firstname.lastname@example.org for pricing and lead-time to perform the modification.
+A: Tesi Switch is located in the Greater Nashville, TN area, and we perform installation and modification services at reasonable prices.
+Please inquire at email@example.com for pricing and lead-time to perform the modification.

 Pickup installation can also be performed.